shakhawat-khan/crm_django_project/README.md

 # crm_django_project

-use postgresql create a database demo_test
+use postgresql create a database and name it demo_test